 Continuation to PRS status for DPhil study after the MSc: MSc candidates may apply for admission as Probationer Research Students (PRS) during the admissions rounds that take place in their MSc year, subject to the usual process and admissions criteria.

-Continuation to MPhil study: MSc candidates are eligible for continuation to the second year of MPhil study if:
+Continuation to MPhil study: MSc candidates are eligible to continue to the second year if they achieve an average mark of 60 or more in papers 1 - 4.